ntbrock/iwphys/notes/2018Dec14 NCSSM IWP.md

 1352> Reqady to do this now for the Euler Unit Test

-2. Build an animation specific comparator for V4 -vs- V5.
+= 3.
+Build an animation specific comparator for V4 -vs- V5.

-3.
+4. Convert all .iwp and create their JSOn counterpaerts.

+5. Browser that is driven off filesystem availbaility to run validation.